Accounting for Trades Businesses in Brisbane

 Common Claims That Get Disallowed

-Instant asset write-off: The ATO’s instant asset write-off threshold allows eligible small businesses to deduct the full cost of qualifying assets in the year of purchase rather than depreciating them over time.
-Thresholds and eligibility conditions change frequently.
-Confirm with your accountant before making a major equipment purchase decision based on tax timing.
+Instant asset write-off: Eligible small businesses with turnover under $10 million can deduct the full cost of qualifying assets up to $20,000 in the year of purchase, rather than depreciating them over time.
+The Government permanently extended this $20,000 threshold from 1 July 2026.
+Confirm your eligibility and whether the asset qualifies with your accountant before a major purchase.

 Business Structure for Tradies